zuozhenggh/learning-library/data-management-library/security/data-safe/provision-register-autonomous-database/provision-register-autonomous-database.md

 - Click **Create Autonomous Database**.
 The **Autonomous Database Details** page is displayed.

 - Wait a few minutes for your instance to provision.
-When it is ready, **AVAILABLE** is displayed below the large ADW icon.
+When it is ready, **AVAILABLE** is displayed below the large ATP icon.

   ![Database AVAILABLE message](images/database-available.png)